Meet Our Computing Team

 The impact will show in children’s confidence when using technology.
 We want children to build resilience when tackling new problems or programmes and use this transferrable skill throughout their lifetime, not just at Christ Church.

-By broadening children’s knowledge beyond their lived experiences, children will leave Christ Church at an advantage in relation to their cultural capital.
-Our children will have a more in-depth, wider knowledge of the world around them.
-They will be able to do this in a safe and meaningful way, again something that will support them through their life, not just at Christ Church.
+By broadening children’s knowledge, they will leave Christ Church at an advantage in relation to their cultural capital.
+Our children will have a more in-depth, wider knowledge of the computing and the world around them.